auspol96/CC6012ES/Week 9/Chapter_2_EFCore_Setup_And_Configuration.md

 ## 🎯 Objective

 By the end of this chapter, students will:
 - Understand the role of Entity Framework Core (EF Core) in ASP.NET Core MVC projects.
+(EF Core lets you treat database tables as C# objects.)
 - Install necessary EF Core packages.
 - Configure the connection string for SQL Server.
 - Register the database context class in the application.